SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

 Grace Cathedral San Francisco is one of the most beautiful churches in the city.
-This ornately decorated Episcopalian Church is in the Nob Hill neighborhood.
+This ornately decorated Episcopal church is in the Nob Hill neighborhood.

-This French Gothic church is the third largest Episcopalian Church in the US.
+This French Gothic cathedral is the third largest Episcopal church in the US.
 It also hosts thousands of visitors from around the world every year.

 Disclaimer: I receive a small commission from some of the links on this page.